sharonav8/CAMIS.non-prop/README.md

 # CAMIS.non-prop
 non proportional hazards

-We are working on non-proportional hazard and specifically on weighted log rank test
+We are working on non-proportional hazard and specifically on weighted log rank test.

+We have beening doing this for CAMIS.